 If you are lucky, their route will pass through one or more of the places in your world before moving on.

-They may come back at another time because your world is new and different from the world they have constructed for themselves.
+They may come back at another time because your world is fresh, interesting, and different from the world they have constructed for themselves.